Rolling hairpin replication: Essential viral proteins and initiation

 Starting from the location at the nick, it is thought that NS1 organizes a replication fork and acts as the replicative 3′-to-5′ helicase.
-Near its C-terminus, NS1 contains an acidic transcriptional activation domain.
-This domain acts to upregulate transcription starting from a viral promoter (P38 for MVM) when NS1 is bound to a series of 5′-ACCA-3′ motifs, called the tar sequence, positioned upstream (toward the 5′-end) of the promoter unit, and via interaction with NS1 and various transcription factors.
-NS1 also recruits the cellular replication protein A (RPA) complex, which is essential for establishing the new replication fork and for binding and stabilizing displaced single strands.

-While NS1 is the only non-structural protein essential for all parvoviruses, some have other individual proteins that are essential for replication.
-For MVM, NS2 appears to reprogram the host cell for efficient DNA amplification, single-strand progeny synthesis, capsid assembly, and virion export, though it seems to lack direct involvement in these processes.
-NS2 initially accumulates up to three times more quickly than NS1 in the early S-phase but is turned-over rapidly by a proteasome-mediated pathway.
-As the infectious cycle progresses, NS2 becomes less common as P38-driven transcription becomes more prominent.
-Another example is the nuclear phosphoprotein NP1 of bocaviruses, which, if not synthesized, results in non-viable progeny genomes.
+Near its C-terminus, NS1 contains a transcriptional activation domain.
+This domain upregulates transcription through interactions between NS1 and transcription factors, starting from a viral promoter (P38 for MVM) when NS1 is bound to a series of 5′-ACCA-3′ motifs, called the tar sequence, that are positioned upstream (toward the 5′ end) of the P38 transcription unit.
+NS1 also recruits the cellular replication protein A complex, which is necessary to establish the new replication fork and to bind and stabilize displaced ssDNA.
+NS1 is the only non-structural protein essential for replication in all cells, but other individual proteins that are essential in certain cells, such as rodent cells.
+For MVM, a rodent virus, NS2 appears to reprogram the host cell for efficient DNA amplification, synthesis of ssDNA progeny, capsid assembly, and virion export, though there is no evidence that NS2 is directly involved in these processes.
+NS2 accumulates up to three times more quickly than NS1 in the early S-phase but becomes less common as the infectious cycle progresses and P38-driven transcription becomes more prominent.
+Another example is the nuclear phosphoprotein NP1 of bocaviruses, which has to be properly synthesized for viable progeny genomes to be produced.

-As viral NS proteins accumulate, they commandeer host cell replication apparati, terminating host cell DNA synthesis and causing viral DNA amplification to begin.
-Interference with host DNA replication may be due to direct effects on host replication proteins that are not essential for viral replication, by extensive nicking of host DNA, or by the restructuring of the nucleus during viral infection.
-Early in infection, parvoviruses establish replication foci in the nucleus that are termed autonomous parvovirus-associated replication (APAR) bodies.
+As viral NS proteins accumulate, they take control of host cell replication machinery, terminating host cell DNA synthesis and beginning viral DNA amplification.
+Interference with host DNA replication may be due to direct effects on host replication proteins that are not essential for viral replication, by extensive nicking of host DNA, or by restructuring the nucleus during viral infection.
+Early in infection, parvoviruses establish replication centers in the nucleus called autonomous parvovirus-associated replication (APAR) bodies.
 NS1 co-localizes with replicating viral DNA in these structures with other cellular proteins necessary for viral DNA synthesis, while other complexes not required for replication are sequestered from APAR bodies.
-The exact manner by which proteins are included or excluded from APAR bodies is unclear and appears to vary from species to species and between cell types.
-As infection progresses, APAR microdomains begin to coalesce with other, formerly distinct, nuclear bodies to form progressively larger nuclear inclusions where viral replication and virion assembly occur.
-After S-phase begins, the host cell is forced to synthesize viral DNA and cannot leave S-phase.
+Which proteins are included in APAR bodies is unclear and appears to vary from species to species and between cell types.
+As infection progresses, APAR microdomains merge with other nuclear bodies to form larger nuclear inclusions where viral replication and virion assembly occur.
+After S-phase begins, the host cell is forced to synthesize viral DNA and cannot leave S-phase, effectively becoming a virus factory until cell death releases progeny virions from the cell.